Choco31415/JavaMediawikiBot/README.md

 API commands are split into two groups.
 Queries and actions.

 Any commands that query a Mediawiki site are a query.
-Methods are provided for easily passing in request info and receiving nicely packaged info in return.
+There are simple methods provided for querying all sorts of information from Mediawiki.
 These methods can be found directly within a GenericBot instance.

 Below is an example query: